VardanMelik/bixrp-old/src/bixd/nodestore/README.md

 just after ledger close, then that would provide similar, but more predictable guarantees.
 It would also remove an unneeded thread and unnecessary memory usage.
-An alternative point of view is that because there will always be many other rippled instances running there is no need for such guarantees.
+An alternative point of view is that because there will always be many other bixd instances running there is no need for such guarantees.
 The nodes will always be available from another peer.

 * Lookup in a block was previously using binary search.
-With rippled's use case it is highly unlikely that two adjacent key/values will ever be requested one after the other.
+With bixd's use case it is highly unlikely that two adjacent key/values will ever be requested one after the other.
 Therefore hash indexing of blocks makes much more sense.
 Rocksdb has a number of options for hash indexing both memtables and blocks and